yiisoft/validator/docs/guide/built-in-rules-callback.md

 ### For property

-When using as PHP attribute, set an object's method as a callback instead:
+When using as a PHP attribute, set an object's method as a callback instead:

 ```php
 use Exception;